 Winery Names and Vineyard Names

 Whether you are just opening a winery or an all-out vineyard, you will want to think of good, brandable names.
-If you are at a roadblock at this point, here’s some tips to help you along:
+If you are at a roadblock at this point, here are some tips to help you along:

-- Your name: You are the master winer!
-Be proud and name the business after yourself!
+- Your name: You are the master wine person, so be proud and name the business after yourself!
 After all, none of it would be possible without you!

-- Location: Vineyards and wineries are often located out in farm country so it may be a bit harder for people to locate.
-If you have a nearby landmark, or a good street name, find a way to incorporate this into your winery name or vineyard name!
+- Location: Vineyards and wineries are often located out in farm country, where they may be a bit harder for customers to locate.
+If you have a nearby landmark or a good street name, find a way to incorporate this into your winery name or vineyard name!